Youth Participants (Winter/Spring 2021)

 Youth Participant

-Rebecca is a sophomore at Marlborough School, in Los Angeles, California.
-She is passionate about journalism, and has held both writing and editorial positions on her school newspaper.
+Rebecca is a sophomore at Marlborough School in Los Angeles, California.
+She is passionate about journalism and has held both writing and editorial positions on her school newspaper.
 Having also previously studied photography, printmaking, and architecture, she has an interest in the intersection of writing and art in the media.
-Though she has never explored it before, she is excited to learn more about the Koreatown Garment District, from both its storytelling and design aspects.
+Though she has never explored it before, she is excited to learn more about the garment district, from both its storytelling and design aspects.
 Rebecca swims competitively and dedicates her free time to her family, friends, and her books.
-She hopes to pursue a career in journalism, publishing, or anything that will allow her to travel around the world.
+She hopes to pursue a career in journalism, publishing, or anything that will allow her to travel the world.

 REBECCA'S story →